PROJECT

 sample

-Artist Thompson Hall has been selected for the first on-site an artist residency at Autograph, to support the development of his creative practice during the Covid-19 crisis.
-With support from ActionSpace, the residency will take place 7 March - 31 May 2022 in Autograph’s building in Hackney, London.
+Artist Thompson Hall was selected for the first on-site an artist residency at Autograph, to support the development of his creative practice during the Covid-19 crisis.
+With support from ActionSpace, the residency took place 7 March - 31 May 2022 in Autograph’s building in Hackney, London.

 Find out more